argoproj/argo-cd/docs/proposals/project-scoped-repository-enhancements.md

 to potentially be in multiple projects, we need to do some minor changes.

 * If there is only one matching repository with the same URL and assuming the user is allowed to access it, use that repository whether it is project-scoped or not.
-This is inline with the current behavior.
+This is in line with the current behavior.
 * If there are multiple repositories with the same URL and assuming the user is allowed to access them, then setting a project parameter would be required, since there would otherwise be no way to determine which of the credentials a user wants to access.
 This is not a breaking change since this adds functionality which has previously not existed.